fiorins/data-science-ex/README.md

 pip3 install pyspark
 ```

-If you have Python2 just change the numbers.
+If you have Python2 just remove the numbers, eg pip3 -> pip.